 Interestingly, recent research by the Institution of Engineers and Technologists (2020) found that the COVID-19 response from healthcare workers and engineers prompted 63% of 10- to 18-year-olds to consider a career in medicine and 52% of children to consider a career in engineering.
 From vaccine development to monitoring community transmissions, the pandemic illuminated the different science, technology, engineering, and mathematics (STEM) careers and the crucial role they play in our everyday lives.

-In this guide, we will explore the different types of STEM careers, the skills you need to succeed in a STEM field, and the job outlook for various STEM occupations.
-This guide applies to different types of college degrees you are planning to get into–whether you’re just starting your college search or you’re already planning your post-graduation career.
-You’ll find below all the information you need to make an informed decision about your future in STEM.
+In this guide, we will explore what is a STEM career.
+The article also focuses on the different types of STEM related careers, the skills you need to succeed in a STEM field, and the job outlook for various STEM occupations.
+Moreover, this guide applies to different types of college degrees you are planning to get into--whether you’re just starting your college search or you’re already planning your post-graduation career.
+You'll find below all the information you need to make an informed decision about your future in STEM.

 STEM supports 67% of U.S. jobs, 69% of the country's GDP, and generates $2.3 trillion in annual federal tax revenue (AAAS, 2020).
 STEM majors' solid foundation in science, technology, engineering, and mathematics gives them the unique opportunity of pursuing multiple career paths.
 The objective behind the integration of STEM disciplines is to train students to be capable of transferring learning from one discrete field to another and in doing so, solve the problem at hand.